clayzermk1/mongodb-capped-tailed-benchmarks/README.md

 ## Graphs ##

-I graph the generated CSV files using the included GNU Plot script.
+I graph the generated CSV files using the included gnuplot script.

 ## Results ##